inBeat/inbeat-website/content/top-influencers/instagram/barbers/india/_index.md

 ---
-title: Top 10 Barbers Instagram Influencers In India In 2023
+title: Top 10 Barbers Instagram Influencers In India In 2024
 description: >-
-  Find top barbers Instagram influencers in India in 2023.
-Most popular hashtags: #fashion #barbershop #style #photography.
+  Find top barbers Instagram influencers in India in 2024.
+Most popular hashtags: #fashion #barbershop #photography #haircut.
 platform: Instagram
-hits: 52
+hits: 61
-text_top: See the most popular Instagram profiles on inBeat.
+text_top: Discover the top-rated Instagram accounts on inBeat.
-text_bottom: Our database has 52 Instagram influencers like this in India for you to work with.
+text_bottom: Our platform holds 61 Instagram influencers like this in India for you to work with.
 profiles:
   - username: "zaid_zabardast"
     fullname: >-